-This report provides information on the status and development of nuclear power programmes in Argentina, including factors related to the effective planning, decision making and implementation of the nuclear power programme that together lead to safe and economical operations of nuclear power plants.
+This report provides information on the status and development of nuclear power programmes in Argentina, including factors related to effective planning, decision-making and implementation of the nuclear power programme which, all together, lead to nuclear power plants safe and economical operation.

 1. COUNTRY ENERGY OVERVIEW

 In September 2018, the federal Government created the Government Secretariat of Energy — formerly the Ministry of Energy — according to Decree 802/2018, which was established under the authority of the Ministry of Treasury.
 Mainly, it is focused on elaborating national energy strategies and policies and executing them.

 In order to improve efficiency in the nuclear sector, the Government created the Under Secretariat of Nuclear Energy within the Government Secretariat of Energy.
 Its core objectives are the following:

 To assist in all matters related to the peaceful uses of nuclear energy and the management of radioactive sources locally.

 To assist in the analysis, evaluation and monitoring of economic/financial engineering and project development sustainability associated with nuclear technology, as well as to assist state level nuclear organizations and companies in the planning and monitoring of public investment projects.

 To coordinate actions among the different political and social stakeholders involved in nuclear activity.

 To set a strategy and clear objectives for the participation of Argentina in international forums, organizations and other initiatives of the nuclear field, at both the multilateral and bilateral level.